IrinaStelea/loa-birdwatching-app/README.md

 -   Map-based view with two distinctive layers of data:

-    -   bird sightings in the past 30 days on a 50-km radius around user location (if user rejected geolocation, default location is center of Berlin) - data via eBird API
+    -   bird sightings in the past 30 days on a 50-km radius around user location (if user rejected geolocation, default location is center of Berlin) - data via eBird API, converted to GeoJSON before map rendering
-    -   bird sightings recorded by the logged-in user
+    -   bird sightings of the logged-in user, stored as GeoJSON in a back-end database

 -   Geolocation